 The academic aspects will provide you with a strong theoretical underpinning for the principal areas of study, including lecture series on computer graphics techniques, animation software development, principles of computer graphics, the fusion of art and technology, and personal research projects.
 You will also have the opportunity to collaborate with students on the other two Master’s courses in the Group Project.
 This format provides a realistic setting to discover what it’s like working with other creative people and working to a strict timescale.

 The course attracts students from all over the world, giving it a strong interdisciplinary, international feel.
 We enjoy very strong links with industry, due largely to the ubiquity of NCCA graduates in the film, game and television industries.
-Our graduates have worked on films such as Blade Runner 2049, The Avengers, Solo: A Star Wars Story, Fantastic Beasts: The Crimes of Grindelwald and Dunkirk.
+Our graduates have worked on films such as Jojo Rabbit, The Avengers, Avengers: Endgame, The Irishman, The Lion King, Star Wars Rise of Skywalker, Blade Runner 2049, Fantastic Beasts: The Crimes of Grindelwald and Dunkirk.